Karlsruhe pleasure safari

 Our suggested route

-Start at the Tourist Information in the Schaufenster Karlsruhe directly on the market square.
-Here you will receive our Genuss-Safari backpack with a route map, bamboo cutlery set for two and a picnic blanket.
-You will also receive a Karlsruhe cap, a wooden craft pyramid, a badge and a seed mix.
+Start at the Karlsruhe Tourist Information Center right on the market square.
+Here you will receive our gourmet safari backpack with a route map, a bamboo cutlery set for two people, and a picnic blanket.
+You will also receive a Karlsruhe cap, a wooden craft pyramid, a pin badge, and a seed mix.

-About the market square with Karlsruhe's landmark, the pyramid, the route continues along the Via Triumphalis, past the Weinbrenner buildings such as the Protestant city church and the town hall, to the first stop at the Badische Backstub' (open on Sundays until 1:30 pm): here you will find a large selection of bread, rolls, pastries and many other snacks.
+About the market square with Karlsruhe's landmark, the Pyramid, the tour continues along Via Triumphalis, past Weinbrenner's buildings such as the Protestant City Church and the Town Hall, to the first stop at Badische Backstub' (open Sundays until 1:30 p.m.): Here you will find a large selection of bread, rolls, pastries, and many other snacks.

-Head back towards the market square via Hebelstraße to Ehrlichs Wein-Contor.
-The wine store offers more than 500 types of wine for every occasion, as well as a select range of (raw milk) cheeses, delicatessen products, oils and a small and very fine range of delicatessen products.
-Here you will find your favorite wine as well as the "very special" from many regions of the world for your picnic backpack.
+Heading back towards the market square, take Hebelstraße to Ehrlichs Wein-Contor.
+This wine shop offers more than 500 varieties of wine for every occasion, as well as a select range of (raw milk) cheeses, delicacies, oils, and a small but exquisite assortment of gourmet foods.
+Here you will find your favorite wine as well as something "very special" from many regions of the world for your picnic basket.

 Continue in the direction of FriedrichsplatzIt is a green oasis in the middle of the city and invites you to take a short break from everyday life.
 In the State Museum of Natural History there are exciting exhibitions and exhibits to marvel at, such as an earthquake simulator, a 12-metre model of a flying dinosaur or the largest coral reef living in Germany.